-As mentioned above, smart gym equipment is pricey -- typically costing a few thousand dollars -- so it's not yet accessible to everyone.
+All that said, smart gym equipment is pricey -- typically costing a few thousand dollars -- so it's not yet accessible to everyone.
 But if you're truly ready to bring a fitness studio into your home, replacing your gym membership or weekly SoulCycle class with a smart exercise bike could pay for itself over time.
-It also ensures you always have access to your favorite fitness machine, weights and whatever else you need to complete your workout routine on a regular basis.
+It also ensures you always have access to your favorite workout equipment, weights and whatever else you need to complete your workout routine on a regular basis.
 Also, because you spent a pretty penny, there's a really good chance that your smart home gym equipment will not suffer the same fate as that exercise ball, kettlebell, dumbbell, squat rack, weight plates and yoga mat that are now taking up space in your closet.

 As with any new technology, it can be expensive at first, but the costs can come down over time as more products hit the market.
-Whether you want to do resistance training, high-intensity interval training, a full body workout, indoor cycling or other workout routines, this is the top smart workout equipment you can buy right now.
+Whether you want to do resistance training, high-intensity interval training, a full body workout, indoor cycling or other workout routines, this is the best smart home gym equipment you can buy right now.

 Like Peloton, you can participate in virtual cycling classes, both on-demand and live.
 And since you're using your own tablet with the bike, you can forgo those classes and watch Netflix instead, which you can't do with the Peloton.

-Peloton recently introduced its new Bike+ spin bike, which has a movable touchscreen display and costs $2,495.
+Peloton recently introduced its new Bike Plus spin bike, which has a movable touchscreen display and costs $1,995.

 Want to pretend to be Rocky in your own home gym, but have no idea how to box?
 FightCamp's in-home boxing bag, guided workout classes and smart boxing gloves can help.
 FightCamp has sensors that you place inside the boxing wraps you wear on both hands, under the boxing gloves.

 Those sensors can tell you how hard you're hitting and how many punches you land.
 Every workout tells you how many punches to throw and the sensors give you real-time info to see how you're progressing.
-Access to classes is $39 per month, and the base package with just the wraps and sensors will cost you $439.
-The full package with gloves, an exercise mat and a bag, is $1,219.
+Access to classes is $39 per month, and the basic Connect package with just the wraps and sensors will cost you $399.
+The full Tribe package with gloves, an exercise mat and a bag, is $1,299 at full price.

 At first glance, the $1,495 Mirror is nothing more than a full-length mirror you'd use to check your outfit in the morning.
 But look closer and you see that it's also an LCD screen.
-With the Mirror you can watch instructor-lead live and on-demand fitness classes (with a required $39 per month membership) and check your form at the same time.
+With this workout mirror, you can watch instructor-lead live and on-demand fitness classes (with a required $39 per month membership) and check your form at the same time.
 Anyone who's worked out at home knows what it's like to wonder if their form is correct during each workout.

-The Mirror offers classes in different disciplines -- including yoga, strength and cardio -- and with different workout lengths and fitness levels.
+The smart fitness mirror offers classes in different disciplines -- including yoga, strength and cardio -- and with different workout lengths and fitness levels.
 It recently added one-on-one personal training to its repertoire, which takes advantage of the built-in camera so that your trainer can see your form and help correct it.
 It comes with the mirror, a Bluetooth heart-rate monitor and six fitness bands.

 Yes, it's expensive, but the Mirror is still the best personal training system we've tested out (so far).

 Editor's note, May 5, 2021: Peloton has issued a voluntary recall of its Tread Plus treadmill (formerly called the Tread) because of a potentially fatal risk to children and pets.
-At this time, you cannot purchase the new Tread or older Tread Plus from Peloton, but the newer Tread is for sale.
+You can no longer buy the older Tread Plus from Peloton, but the newer Tread is for sale.
 See the full details of the recall.

-Can you really get a full weight room from a machine that's the size of TV?
+Can you really get a full weight room from a machine that's the size of a TV?
 Tonal thinks so.
 Tonal's "weight machine" uses digital weights to workout your muscles using a truly compact home gym.
 No weights, no metal plates, no weight stack, no dumbbells or kettlebells, the Tonal home gym consists of just two giant arms that extend outward from the sides of the screen at the push of a button, plus a built-in coach on its touch screen.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.